Can Sunscreen Keep Your Skin From Aging?

 Time to Take Sunscreen Seriously

-Experts hope the attention being given to the new research may persuade more adults to use sunscreen regularly.
+Experts hope the attention being given to the relatively new research may persuade more adults to use sunscreen regularly.
 "It has been a source of frustration for us that for some sections of the community, the sun-safe message does not seem to be getting through," lead researcher Adele Green of the Queensland Institute of Medical Research told USA Today.
 "We now know that protecting yourself from skin cancer by using sunscreen has the added bonus of keeping you looking young."

 New federal guidelines for sun protection in the United States, geared toward reducing melanoma cases, may have an impact as well.
 America's skin cancer rate has risen steadily in recent years, according to data from the Centers for Disease Control and Prevention.
 From 2000 to 2009, the agency reports, skin cancer cases rose about 2 percent annually among both men and women, with the increase taking place mostly in the white population.